ChristianFJung/simple-github-buttons/README.md

 This is a repo to hold a running list of buttons that can be used in a GitHub repo.

-There are two ways to use these buttons.
+There are two ways to use these buttons:

 1. Copy and Paste the markdown code below.